smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 ```
 [![IMAGE](/img/thanosql_api/restapi_token_img2.jpg)](/img/thanosql_api/restapi_token_img2.jpg)

-!!! notice "How to create a query statement on ThanoSQL workspace"
+!!! notice "How to create a query statement in the ThanoSQL workspace"
-    To create query statements in ThanoSQL, you can write query with one-line or multi-line.
+    You can use either a one-line or multi-line format when writting ThanoSQL queries.

-    - For one-line syntax, this is primarily used when returning queries in table form and assigning tables to variables.
-It is also used to assign ThanoSQL cell magic and Token, as in Workspace Usage 1 and 2.
+    - One-line queries are primarily used when returning queries in table form and assigning tables to variables.
+It is also used to assign ThanoSQL cell magic and Token, as shown in step 1 and 2.

-    - Multi-line syntax provides the same user experience as using other DBMSs and is used to query tables or run ThanoSQL extended syntax.
+    - Multi-line queries provide the same user experience as other DBMSs and is used to query tables or run ThanoSQL's extended syntax.

 ## **3. Check the list of ThanoSQL models/tutorials using the LIST query syntax**

-All preparations are complete for using **ThanoSQL**.
+All preparations to use **ThanoSQL** are complete.

-To view a list of prebuilt ThanoSQL models, run the TanoSQL statement below.
+To view a list of prebuilt ThanoSQL models, run the ThanoSQL statement below.

 ```sql
 %%thanosql